krkeane/micro-analytics/rshiny/README.md

 ## Instructions
 ```
-docker build -t test .
+docker build -t shiny .
-docker run -p 8080:8080 localhost/test
+docker run -p 8080:8080 shiny
 ```

-Then view the app with your [browser](http://localhost:8080) documentation.
+Then view the app with your [browser](http://localhost:8080).